Elements, attributes, and attribute values in HTML are defined

 IDs, if other mechanisms (e.g. DOM Core methods) can set an

-element's ID in a way that doesn't conflict with the id
+element's ID in a way that doesn't conflict with the id attribute.

-attributeThe title
+title attributeThe title attribute

 represents advisory information for the element, such